 - Technical assistance to the Department of Permitting and Environmental Review and federal, state and local agencies regarding public and private development projects affecting floodplains; as well as input and review of bank stabilization and vegetation management guidelines prepared by other agencies, including the Army Corps of Engineers, the U.S. Natural Resources Conservation Service, and the State Departments of Ecology and Fish and Wildlife.

 - FEMA and the State regarding floodplain land acquisitions, home buyouts and elevations, property owners request and applications for letters of Map Amendment and Revision, and the federal flood insurance program.

-- Fish habitat utilization research conducted by U.S. Fish and Wildlife Service at bank stabilization sites in King County.
+- Fish habitat use research conducted by U.S. Fish and Wildlife Service at bank stabilization sites in King County.